CodePath-Book-Club/project/README.md

 ## Overview
 ### Description
-Tracks what music an individual listens to, and pairs them with others based on that music.
-Could be potentially used as a dating app, or just meeting new friends with similar music tastes.
+This Android application allows users to interact on a social environment by creating book clubs and discussing books.
+Users can add and remove books and can communicate with other users to discuss the contents of the book and questions related to the book.

 ### App Evaluation
-- **Category:** Social Networking / Music
+- **Category:** Social Networking / Literature
 - **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** Analyzes users book choices, and connects them to other users with similar choices.
+The user can then decide to message this person via a group.
 - **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
 - **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** First the user would be able to create or join a group depending their interests.
+The owner of the group can modify the group to the description of their liking.

 ## Product Spec
 ### 1. User Stories (Required and Optional)